 The library acquires e-books in various ways: individual title purchases, perpetual access packages (e.g. ATLA Monographs), annual subscription packages (e.g. EBSCO Religion and Theology Collection, Oxford Biblical Studies Online, etc.), Demand-Driven Acquisitions (EBSCO)/Evidence-Based Acquisition (e.g. Project Muse, Bloomsbury).
 The determination of whether to acquire print or ebook format or both is based upon patron access needs, cost, usage, and enduring relevance.

 BPL subscribes to databases containing e-journals and reference materials on Biblical studies, theological thought and practice, education, music, psychology, and African American studies.
-Streaming video is available as patron-driven acquisition through Kanopy.
+Streaming video is available through Kanopy.
 The effectiveness of the subscriptions is assessed by tracking usage and analyzing cost-per-use.
 Integration into LibGuides and the library’s discovery system promotes awareness of these research resources.

 VTS degree program theses are all preserved in print copies.
 The library also maintains an online open access thesis repository with author permission.